pbitmonkey/bitmonkey-debug/README.md

 $ cd bitmonkey-debug and type chmod 777 share/genbuild.sh

---- Close all the windows and terminals open.

-$ Point bitmonkey-debug and open in terminal ... then type ...

 $ ./autogen.sh ... wait it finish ... then type ..

 $ ./configure CPPFLAGS="-I/usr/local/BerkeleyDB.4.8/include -O2" LDFLAGS="-L/usr/local/BerkeleyDB.4.8/lib" ... wait it finish ... then type ...